Finding and choosing childcare, how to apply

 School nursery classes can take children from 3 years old, full or part time, but are only open during term-time.
 Some schools provide free early learning for 2 year olds.

-Children’s centre nurseries take children from 6 months to 4 years.
+For children from 6 months to 4 years.
 Places are all year round, part time and full time.
 Parents who work or study and live in Islington are prioritised.
-There are catchment areas for childcare services.

-Family or friends can be a convenient childcare option for some parents, but because they are not registered by Ofsted, it is not possible to get help with childcare costs from tax credits or childcare vouchers.
+Can be a convenient childcare option for some parents, but because they are not registered by Ofsted, it is not possible to get help with childcare costs from tax credits or childcare vouchers or Tax-Free Childcare.

 Childcare for children with disabilities

-Islington Council aims to support children of all abilities into all nurseries.
+Islington Council aims to support children of all abilities into all nurseries and registered childcare.
 Talk to the nursery and your health visitor or GP about your child’s needs.
 Each nursery has a special educational needs co-ordinator (SENDCO).
 There are some specialist schools with nurseries for children who have disabilities.
 Contact the FIS on 020 7527 5959 or visit www.islington.gov.uk/localoffer for help finding suitable childcare for disabled children.

 You can contact childcare providers to arrange a visit and apply for a place directly with them.
 There is no central admissions system in Islington for childcare providers.